 Benchcrafted will not be held responsible for your mounting situation or damage or injury incurred as a result of faulty mounting of the Swing Away Seat.
 The installer is entirely responsible for the outcome of each mounting situation.

 Because of the wide variety of mounting situations, we don't include any mounting fasteners with the seat.
 Here are some guidelines to help you choose fasteners.

-For mounting to hardwoods at least 3" thick (like a workbench leg) you can use good quality 1/2" lag bolts.
+For mounting to hardwoods at least 3" thick (like a workbench leg) you can use good quality 1/2" lag bolts (sometimes called lag screws.)
 Good quality means deep and sharp threads.
 Some of the big box stores carry really lousy quality bolts with shallow, blunt threads.
 Don't use these!
 If you're mounting to softwood like pine or fir, you'll want at least 4" of thread engagement in the material, so 5" lag bolts.

-If your mounting surface is thinner than what we describe above, it's best to use a 1/2" machine bolt, nut and washer for maximum strength.
+If your mounting surface is thinner than what we describe above, it's best to use a 1/2" machine bolt, nut and lock washer for maximum strength.
 Place the bolt head on the bracket side and the nut and washer on the opposite side of the mounting surface.
-Orient the bracket so the thicker pair of bosses is on the bottom.

 You can use any standard hex head fastener to mount the seat, but we like the look of the square head lags and bolts in the black finish available from www.blacksmithbolt.com.
 We have no affiliation with the company, but we've been happy customers for a number of years.
 Your local hardware store will most likely have the fasteners you need.

+ASSEMBLE THE WOOD SEAT

-Assemble the Seat Once the bracket is attached to your structure you can attach the mount to the bracket.
+Once the bracket is attached to your structure you can join the mount to the bracket.
 Before you do that you should attach the wood seat.
-If you're making your own wood seat, the dimensions are 7/8" thick (at least, thicker is fine) x 11" diameter at least (a little larger is fine.)
+If you're making your own wood seat, the dimensions are 7/8" thick (but not less) x 11" diameter at least (a little larger is fine.)
+You'll need to attach the support bar to the mount before attaching the wood seat.
+Two 5/16" machine screws are provided for attaching the support bar.
+See illustration below.

 Three wood screws are included for attaching the wood seat.
-Grain direction is not critical.
-When attaching the seat, make sure you position it so the seat covers the single rectangular boss in the middle of the mount.
-To assemble the mount to the bracket, place the mount between the bracket's bosses and insert the two pivot pins.
-They are simply held in place by gravity.
+Grain direction relative to the iron components is not critical, but make sure you select a straight grained board for the seat itself.
+When attaching the seat, make sure you position it so the edge of the seat lands on the rectangular boss in the middle of the mount.
+This ensures good support for the entire diameter of the seat.

+JOIN THE MOUNT TO THE BRACKET

+Marrying the two heavy parts is easy.
+Place the mount into the bracket (between the two sets of bosses) and line up the holes, just like a door hinge.
+Drop one of the pivot pins in from above in the top hole in the bracket, then follow up with the lower one.
+The pins stay in position with gravity alone.
 If you find them difficult to insert, check for a buildup of powder coating in the holes.
-If you find some, run a 1⁄2" drill bit (slowly now) or file through the holes to clean them up.
+If you find some, run a 1⁄2" twist drill bit (slowly now) or file through the holes to clean them up.
+You can put a few drops of oil or light grease inside the holes before assembly if you like.
+But it's easy enough to disassemble later for cleaning and lubrication too.
+To do that, just take the weight off the mount by lifting up on the wood seat, and then the pivot pins should be easy to lift out of their holes.
+The seat should pivot smoothly and freely once mounted and installed.